·By Andrew Blom·Maintenance

 What's actually included in an AC tune-up and is it worth the cost?
 Here's what Long Island HVAC techs check, clean, and test during a proper visit.

-You're paying for the ac tune-up, so you should know what you're getting
+You paid for it, so you should know what you're getting

 The outdoor ac unit: where most of the work happens